in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 > A Proxy is an object that represents another object.

-Let's look at a real world example.
+Let's look at a real-world example.

 Your debit card is a proxy for your bank account.
 Whenever you make a transaction using a debit card, the corresponding money is deducted from the bank account.

 The debit card is a proxy for your bank account, which is the actual object.

-Similar to that, in programming you might have to program interactions with remote objects.
+Similar to that, in programming, you might have to program interactions with remote objects.
 In such situations, you create a proxy object that takes care of all external communications.
 You would communicate with the proxy as if it were residing on your local machine.

-A good example are the EJB Home and Remote interfaces.
+Good examples are the EJB Home and Remote interfaces.

 A proxy hides the complexity involved in communicating with the real object.